Let’s say that you started blogging using a hosting provider that you are not happy with.

 Increases or reductions in prices are linked to creating additional servers or scaling your server.

-So you don’t get charged for the whole month if you only use a server for two days.
+So you don’t get charged for the whole month if you only use a server for two days, two weeks.

 Cloudways Security